jreading/HelloWurld/source/_posts/2012-04-16-very-important-matters.markdown

 There was a recent dust-up about [AMD](http://tomdale.net/2012/01/amd-is-not-the-answer/) [lately](http://alexsexton.com/blog/2012/03/my-thoughts-on-amd/) and I was heartened to see (from my own annecdotal research at jsconf) that AMD is a good thing and pre-processing (or not preprocessing) isn't a dealbreaker.
 There's still a ton of use cases for client-side dependency management and the module pattern is a no-brainer, particularly in a CMS.
 AMD seems to be dominating now mainly due to require.js and Dojo.
 [Real modules in es harmony](http://addyosmani.com/writing-modular-js/) will end the debate (not likely).

-Responsive Design & RESS: Device Agnostic UI vs. Server Side Sniffing --
+Responsive Design & R+/RESS: Device Agnostic UI vs. Server Side Sniffing --
 What's responsive design?
 Never heard of it...